Accredited Prior Learning

 Process and Outcomes

-The APL Panel review applications on an individual basis and make a decision based on the evidence supplied.
+The APL Applications are reviewed on an individual basis and make a decision based on the evidence supplied.
 The applicant will be notified in writing of the result.

 Where the application provides sufficient verifiable evidence to show prior learning at or above the relevant level, APL may be awarded.